-When your brain senses stress, the a gland inside the brain known as the hypothalamus releases a substance called corticotrophin releasing hormone (abbreviated CRH).
+When your brain senses stress, the a gland inside the brain known as the hypothalamus secretes a substance called corticotrophin-releasing hormone3 (abbreviated CRH).
 This hormone travels through the bloodstream to the adrenal glands, where it triggers the release of the stress hormone cortisol.
 This is the hormone that raises your blood sugar levels and your blood pressure and clears your bloodstream of fatty acids by parking them inside your fat cells.

 When your skin senses stress, it doesn’t have to wait on the brain to send a signal to your adrenal glands to release stress hormones.
 The skin makes its own CRH to respond to its own stresses.

 How does the skin respond to stress?
 When the skin is cut or broken or burned, or infected, or exposed to toxic chemicals, CRH:

 - Stimulates the oil glands to make more sebum4.
 The added skin oil makes the skin more flexible—or wrinkled, depending on how long stimulation goes on.

 - Stimulates the keratinocytes to release inflammatory chemicals.
 These leukotrienes can attack infectious microorganisms.
 They can also attack healthy skin cells.

 - Stimulates a process known as ductal hyperkeratosis.
 This term just refers to thickening the lining of pores so toxins can’t come in and blood and body fluids won’t leak out.

 Thickening the walls of pores, however, traps oil and bacteria inside.
 The oil that is trapped in the pore is food for acne bacteria, which multiply rapidly.
 The skin senses the infection and releases histamine5, the same chemical that causes allergic reactions, to attack the bacteria.